Rouble weakens past 96 vs dollar as rate decision looms | Headlines

 - Russian Federation

-The rouble tumbled past 100 to the dollar last month, which led the central bank to raise rates by 350 basis points to 12% on Aug.
+The rouble tumbled past 100 to the dollar last month, prompting the central bank to raise interest rates by 350 basis points to 12% on Aug.
 15 in an emergency meeting.
-Most economists polled by Reuters expect another hike at its next scheduled meeting on Friday, but top bankers are leaning towards a hold.
+Most economists polled by Reuters expect another hike at the regulator's next scheduled meeting on Friday, but top bankers are leaning towards a hold.

 The finance ministry is due to hold one OFZ treasury bond auction on Wednesday.